 Instead of posed shots, looking straight at the camera, I prefer more natural looking silhouetted profile shots - for instance, of the parents lovingly gazing down at their little one or giving them a little kiss on the head or nose, like the lovely image seen here.
 The back-lit shots are easily achieved - but you will need the help of another adult or older child unless you have a tripod to hand and can set your camera on a timer.

 Find a bright window and position yourself in front of it.
 Make sure the person taking the image is stood facing the window and that the cameras focus is on you and baby.

 Don't miss the opportunity to capture a few silhouetted shots of baby on their own, making sure to include the hands of whomever is holding them!
 A lovely shot for you to look back on, to remember just how tiny they once were in your hands.

 AND FINALLY...
 Don't worry if you can't get the exact images you set your mind on getting straight away.
 You can always try again later.
 Take your time, don't rush it.
 And most importantly..
 Enjoy your newborn cuddles!

 About Starspeckled Hearts Photography

-I am a specialist newborn, baby and toddler photographer based in Aldershot, Hampshire - servicing the greater Surrey and Hampshire area, including Farnborough, Farnham, Fleet, Bracknell, Reading, Woking, Basingstoke and Guildford.
+Hello!
+My name is Yasmin and I am a specialist newborn, baby and toddler photographer based in Aldershot, Hampshire - servicing the greater Surrey and Hampshire area, including Farnborough, Farnham, Fleet, Camberley, Reading, Woking, Basingstoke and Bracknell.

-I offer newborn photoshoots, milestone photoshoots, toddler portrait photoshoots, cake smash & splash photoshoots and maternity photoshoots in my fully air-conditioned boutique photography studio.
-I've got a wide variety of props and beautiful, handmade outfits, of which you will have full access to during your session - each and every photoshoot is bespoke and tailored to your specific requirements.
+I offer newborn photoshoots, milestone photoshoots, cake smash & splash photoshoots, maternity photoshoots along with seasonal mini shoots in my fully air-conditioned boutique photography studio in Aldershot, Hampshire.
+I've got a wide variety of unique props and beautiful, handmade outfits, of which you will have full access to during your session - each and every photoshoot is bespoke and tailored to your specific requirements.